Profinite Subgroup Accessibility and Recognition of Amalgamated Factors: Acknowledgements

 \section{Acknowledgements}

 The author is grateful to his PhD supervisor, Gareth Wilkes, for suggesting this question and for invaluable discussions throughout the realisation of the project.
 Thanks are also due to Henry Wilton for an inspiring conversation on profinite acylindricity.
 Financially, the author was supported in his research by a Cambridge International Trust and King's College Scholarship.
 Part of this work was done while the author was visiting the Instituto de Ciencias Matem\'aticas, Madrid, for whose hospitality he is thankful.
+Finally, the author is grateful to the anonymous referee for helpful suggestions and for pointing out references which allowed for the shortening of some proofs in Section~\ref{Sec::Amalgams}.